Using MUX as a Standard¶

 nick command as an example:

-""" Define a personal alias/nick Usage: nick[/switches] <nickname> = [<string>] alias '' Switches: object - alias an object player - alias a player clearall - clear all your aliases list - show all defined aliases (also "nicks" works) Examples: nick hi = say Hello, I'm Sarah! nick/object tom = the tall man A 'nick' is a personal shortcut you create for your own use [...] """
+""" Define a personal alias/nick Usage: nick[/switches] <nickname> = [<string>] alias '' Switches: object - alias an object account - alias an account clearall - clear all your aliases list - show all defined aliases (also "nicks" works) Examples: nick hi = say Hello, I'm Sarah! nick/object tom = the tall man A 'nick' is a personal shortcut you create for your own use [...] """

 For commands that require arguments, the policy is for it to return a